Hilzu/eslint-config-unicorn/Readme.md

 }
 ```

-With this configuration you can run eslint using `yarn lint` and autofix code style using `yarn lint -- --fix`.
+This configuration disables all style rules so you should use (Prettier)[https://prettier.io/] to format your code.
+You can configure Prettier using a (configuration file)[https://github.com/prettier/prettier#configuration-file].

 You should also add all your build artifacts to the `.eslintignore` file in the project root.